Are There Student Loans for Bad Credit?

 Most students will not meet the minimum income requirements.
 However, some students who have established careers and good credit may qualify.
 If the student wishing to borrow is new to credit, has no or little income or a lot of debt relative to income.

 Who Can Co-sign for a Loan?

-Often, a student or parent will solicit a family member with good credit to co-sign or endorse their loan.
-However, any creditworthy individual can co-sign another’s loan.
-As long as the co-signer meets the credit requirements established for the loan being sought, that person can co-sign.
+Any creditworthy individual can co-sign another’s loan.
+Often, a student will ask a parent or other family member with good credit to co-sign or endorse their loan.
+As long as the co-signer meets the citizenship and credit requirements established for the loan being sought, that person can co-sign.

 What are the Responsibilities of a Co-signer?

-In the case of federal Direct PLUS and Grad PLUS loans, the borrower is deemed to have an adverse credit history if there has been a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV debt within the last five years or a current delinquency of 90 or more days on any debt.
+Borrowers of Grad PLUS and Parent PLUS will likely be approved provided they have no adverse credit history.
+The borrower is deemed to have an adverse credit history if there has been a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV debt within the last five years or a current delinquency of 90 or more days on any debt.